-EGC has performed an evaluation of subsequent events through November 16, 2022, which is the date EGC's financial statements were available to be issued.
-No material subsequent events have occurred, other than those disclosed below, since June 30, 2022 that required recognition or disclosure in these financial statements.
+EGC has performed an evaluation of subsequent events through March 14, 2024, which is the date EGC's financial statements were available to be issued.
+No material subsequent events have occurred since June 30, 2023 that required recognition or disclosure in these financial statements.